Rapeseed: Climate change

-Diseases and pests
+Diseases

 The main diseases of the winter rapeseed crop are canker, light leaf spot (Pyrenopeziza brassicae), alternaria- and sclerotinia- stem rots.
 Canker causes leaf spotting, and premature ripening and weakening of the stem during the autumn-winter (fall-winter) period.
 A conazole- or triazole- fungicide treatment is required in late autumn (fall) and in spring against canker while broad-spectrum fungicides are used during the spring-summer period for alternaria and sclerotinia control.
 Oilseed rape cannot be planted in close rotation with itself due to soil-borne diseases such as sclerotinia, verticillium wilt and clubroot.

 Transgenic rapeseed shows great promise for Disease resistance.
 Transexpression of a class II chitinase from barley (Hordeum vulgare) and a type I ribosome inactivating protein into B. juncea produces a large Fungal disease resistance.
 Chhikara et al., 2012 finds that this combination of transgenes reduces hyphal growth by 44% and delays disease presentation in Alternaria brassicicola of juncea.

+Blackleg (Leptosphaeria maculans/Phoma lingam) is a major disease.
+Yu et al., 2005 uses restriction fragment length polymorphism analysis on two doubled haploid populations DHP95 and DHP96.
+They find one resistance genes in each, LepR1 and LepR1.